Angel-Karasu/Password-maker/README.md

 ## How to use

 To use this password maker, simply go on the [password maker website](https://angel-karasu.github.io/PasswordMaker/) and complete the fields.
-You must enter at least one secret key (but it's recommended to use more) and set a non-encoded string shorter that the max length of the password.
+You must enter the website name, your account identifier and at least one secret key (but it's recommended to use more).
+If you set a non-encoded string, its length must be shorter that the max length of the password.
 See the `password.js` file if you want to understand how the password maker works.

 ## License